-A division of Magnolia Bank, Close Your Own Loan lets you get a new mortgage entirely online.
-But there aren’t many reviews available, and the website is a bit out of date.
+Close Your Own Loan is a division of Magnolia Bank that uses an automated underwriting engine to analyze your qualifications and streamline the mortgage loan process.
+But there aren’t many reviews available, and the website is a bit outdated.

 To qualify for a home loan with Close Your Own Loan, you’ll need a minimum credit score of 620.
 You’ll also need to be ready with a down payment of at least 3%.
 Some loans may require a much higher credit score and/or down payment to be approved.

 The documentation you may be required to submit includes:

 - Pay stubs and bank statements from the past two months